verhas/javageci/CONFIGURATION.md

 the `params` parameter set then that is used, otherwise the builder configured or default value from `config` is used.

-When a generator needs some paramater it is a good practice to pass the parameters read by the framework to this method and use the returned value to get the actual value of the parameter.
+When a generator needs some parameter it is a good practice to pass the parameters read by the framework to this method and use the returned value to get the actual value of the parameter.

-When the generator uses configuration from the class level as well as field or method (or other member) level then the combined parameters has to be passed as `params`.
+When the generator uses the configuration from the class level as well as field or method (or other members) level then the combined parameters has to be passed as `params`.
 The hierarchy and configuration inheritance is handled automatically by this structure and there is no need to manually program the decision what parameter to use at a certain point in the code generator.

-Note that this method will copy the non string values from the `config` object but will not touch the `final` fields (because that is not possible, and they are there in case the generator class developer wants to store some contant values there).
+Note that this method will copy the non-string values from the `config` object but will not touch the `final` fields (because that is not possible, and they are there in case the generator class developer wants to store some constant values there).